AryaIpandit/Astronomy-Blog/src/content/blog/gas-chromatography.md

 ![Main](/BlogImages/Gas-Chromatography/gas-chromatography.png)

-# Gas Chromatography: Racing Molecules to the Finish Line

 When chemists first began trying to separate mixtures in the early 20th century, they relied on liquid chromatography — a method that worked, but was slow and limited.
 Then came the idea of using a **gas** as the carrier instead of a liquid.
 Suddenly, volatile compounds could be separated with incredible speed and precision.
 That innovation gave us **Gas Chromatography (GC)**, a technique that has since become a cornerstone of modern analytical science.

 At its heart, GC is about giving molecules a racetrack.
 Each compound in a mixture runs at its own pace, depending on its volatility and how it interacts with the column.
 By the time they cross the finish line, you know not just _who they are_ but also _how much of each_ was present.